 What does CitA do?

-- Since 2008, CitA has provided training grants from Skillnets Ltd. for Construction specific courses for both the employed and unemployed.
-Since 2008, an average of 300 employed and 100 unemployed trainees are trained each year, totalling approximately 2,400 trainees (1,800 employed and 600 unemployed)
+- Since 2008, CitA has provided training grants from Skillnet Ireland for Construction specific courses to industry professionals.
+Since 2008, an average of 300 trainees are trained each year, totalling approximately 3,300 trainees.

 - The Alliance has robust links with the professional bodies and representative organisations of the AECO Sector.
 These include ACEI, CIAT, CIBSE, CIF, CIOB, DIT, Engineers Ireland, GMIT, ICES, IPFMA, IStructE, Law Society, LYIT, NDFA, OPW, RIAI, SCSI, University of Limerick, University of Ulster.
 All of the above are closely involved in the design of the monthly events and each body chairs an event.

-- CitA BIM Linkedin Group which is a major focal point for debate on BIM related matters at home and overseas has in excess of 5,500 members
+- CitA BIM Linkedin Group which is a major focal point for debate on BIM related matters at home and overseas has in excess of 9,000 members.

 - CitA carried out a CitA Pilot Project in 2013.
 “The pilot project offered the opportunity to experience and disseminate practical lessons on proof of concept and the potential benefits/risks involved.
 The pilot team could see first-hand that by shifting project focus from design and construction to Facilities Management permitted a greater understanding of how a more rewarding building could be realised”

-- Regional Events – CitA held a national BIM roadshow covering 6 counties in 2014 and 2015 highlighting the urgent requirement for the setting up of regional BIM hubs
+- Regional Events – CitA held a national BIM roadshow covering 6 counties in 2014 – 2018 highlighting the urgent requirement for the setting up of regional BIM hubs

 - Research – CitA is extremely active in the production and publication of research through Dr. Alan Hore, Dr. Ken Thomas and Mr. Barry McAuley.
 This is evidenced by the significant number of papers both presented at international conferences and downloaded from research paper repositories.